Redman1037/MenuDrawer/README.md

 # MenuDrawer
-This library is a helper to place navigation drawer in activity
+This library is a helper to place navigation drawer in activity, This is not recommended way to use navigation drawer .
+Always use navigation drawer with fragments .
+Use this library only if you got no other choise

+       compile 'in.eightfolds:menudrawer:1.0.0'

 #Usage